 It is important to note that contradictory results, for example a variant scoring pathogenic in a functional assay while being classified by clinical and family data as non-pathogenic, provide opportunities for discovery.
-BRCA1 variant p.V1736A scored as pathogenic in several functional assays[57] despite being classified as non-pathogenic due to a co-occurrence with the known pathogenic p.D821Ifs*25 variant in the same patient.
+BRCA1 variant p.V1736A scored as pathogenic in several functional assays and by in silico prediction tools [57] despite being classified as non-pathogenic due to a co-occurrence with the known pathogenic p.D821Ifs*25 variant in the same patient.
 However, upon further examination it was found that the carrier presented several features (e.g. developmental delay, microcephaly, short stature, very early onset ovarian cancer) pointing at hypomorphic BRCA1 activity [27].
 Detailed genetic and functional investigation of the p.V1736A variant led to the discovery of the first documented carrier of biallelic pathogenic variants in BRCA1.
-This analysis established the existence of variants with intermediate effects and highlighted the power of functional assessment [27].[27 29]
+This analysis established the existence of variants with intermediate effects and highlighted the power of functional assessment [27].

+Although there are several missense variants that have displayed intermediate effects in vitro or in mouse models, only four variants, in addition to p.V1736A, have been established as hypomorphic in humans [27 29].
+BRCA1 variant p.R1699Q (c.5096G>A; OR = 4.29) and BRCA2 variants p.Y3035S (c.9104A>C; OR = 2.52), p.G2508S (c.7522G>A; OR = 2.68), and, p.K2729N (c.8187G>T; OR = 1.4 in Asians) have been shown confer moderate increased risks but there is currently no consensus about their clinical management.
 Care should be exercised in the choice of statistical treatment of the data generated in functional assays.
 Results from assays are usually normalized using the mean of the activity of the wild-type or reference sequence.
 Normalization allows for comparisons across multiple experiments and, in some cases across multiple assays since variant activity is being represented as a percentage of the wild-type activity.
 Batch effects may be problematic (variance of the wild-type activity across multiple batches should also be taken into account) and some statistical models have taken that in consideration [58].

 A more difficult task is the decision of a specific threshold of activity to separate pathogenic from non-pathogenic variants.
 Several approaches use arbitrary thresholds (e.g. 20% or 50% of wild-type activity; number of standard deviations from the wild-type reference; highest activity of a pathogenic variant and lowest activity of a non-pathogenic variant) or linear regression.
 Recent approaches have moved towards providing a probabilistic interpretation (i.e. likelihood of pathogenicity of the variant given the functional data) [58 59].

-Probabilistic approaches also provide a path for integration of functional data into traditional multifactorial models that have so far not integrated functional data.[58]
+Probabilistic approaches also provide a path for integration of functional data with other data sources used to classify variants.
+By generating likelihood ratios (LRs) from the raw or processed functional readouts (e.g. viability counts, luciferase activity, GFP intensity), these approaches allows for the incorporation of functional assays as a data source into traditional multifactorial models that have so far not integrated functional data [58].

+Integration of functional data can also be achieved using the ACMG/AMP classification model.
+According to the ACMG/AMP, ‘well-established assays’ can be used to obtain a PS3 or BS3 (strong evidence) criteria but there are no specific guidelines, which are likely to be established by expert panels for each gene.
+For example, concordant results from at least three independent validated assays, performed in a clinical diagnostic setting, would be needed for PS3 or BS3 (strong) criteria; while concordant results in two independent validated assays would generate a PM1 (moderate) criterion.

 Functional assays based on sensitivity to therapeutic compounds